fangfangirl/CV_HW1/README.md

 * **Name:** 張周芳

 ## Introduction
-This project implements image classification for HW1.
-It implements a student-teacher knowledge distillation approach for image classification.
+This project implements an image classification pipeline for HW1 using a student–teacher knowledge distillation framework.
-The student model learns from both hard labels and soft predictions of the teacher model to improve performance.
+The student model is trained using both hard labels and soft predictions from the teacher model to improve generalization performance.

-The project includes training notebooks for both the teacher and student models, and an evaluation abd inference notebooks to predict on test data.
+The project includes:
+- A notebook for training the teacher model
+- A notebook for training the student model with knowledge distillation
+- Evaluation on the validation dataset
+- A notebook for inference to generate predictions on the test dataset

 ## Dataset
-Place the dataset folder under `HW1/dataset/` with the following structure:
+Place the dataset folder under the following structure:
 ```
-CV_HW1/dataset/
+CV_HW1/
+├─ data/
+│    ├─ train/
+│    ├─ val/
+│    └─ test/
-├─ teacher_model.pth # The teacher to train the student
+├─ teacher_model.pth # Pretrained teacher model (optional)
-├─ student_model.pth # The final model weight (result)
+├─ student_model.pth # Final trained model (output)
-├─ requirements.txt # 這個是如果是在自己的環境中執行需要的
+├─ requirements.txt
-└─ data/ # 訓練資料
-    ├─ train/
+├─ cvhw1-teacher-training-process.ipynb
-    ├─ val/
+├─ cvhw1-student-training-process.ipynb
-    └─ test/
+└─ cvhw1-inference-process.ipynb

+> Note: When using Colab, upload the dataset and model files to your environment, and update the paths in the notebooks accordingly.

 ```
 ## Environment Setup